 In the coming days, we’ll talk about whether we can lose our salvation, how fools don’t even have a desire for wisdom, co-signing loans, and the dangers wealth and education can pose.

-And if this post spoke to you, I would love it if you would share it on your favorite social media platform.
+I hope you’ll join us and if this post spoke to you, please share it on your favorite social media platform.

 Blessings as you grow in Christ,